bychia/RepData_PeerAssessment1/PA1_template.md

 ##  2012-10-07: 1   Max.   :21194
 ##  (Other)   :47
 ```
+From the histogram above, we can tell that:
 The **Mean** total number of steps taken per day is **10766**.
 The **Median** total number of steps taken per day is **10765**.